- Project management systems help you schedule, monitor and participate in your team’s workflow.

-- Scheduling, task and reporting tools are key features you need within your project management system.
+- Scheduling, task management and reporting tools are key features to look for in a project management system.

-- This article is for business owners and managers who want to know which features they need within their project management system.
+- This article is for business owners who want to know which features to look for in a project management system.

 Scheduling and task management tools

-Integrations with other programs can streamline your workflow so you don’t have to hop back and forth among multiple applications.
-When everything is in one place, it keeps you organized and connected, and saves time.
-Instead of adding every integration available, select the apps that match your company’s needs and are not already included in your project management system.
+Many project management systems can be integrated with other business software.
+These integrations streamline your workflow so you don’t have to hop back and forth between multiple applications.
+When everything is in one place, it keeps you organized and connected while saving time.
+Choose a solution that can integrate with the other programs being used to operate your business.

-Benefits of project management tools
+Benefits of project management systems

 Types of project management